BrandonFirmstone/portfolio1/README.md

     + Container is preventing post from being full height
     + Container has overflow: hidden; property
         - Container column-about-right has property `overflow-y: visible;`

+#### 28/06/2021 - Gap on Chrome Mobile (UNFIXED)
+- No functionality is affected.
+When on Chrome on a mobile Android device, when you scroll down the top bar with the URL and tabs hides.
+This causes a gap on the bottom of the index page in the background image.
+- To attempt to fix this I increased the html height to 120%.
+- While the gap in the background is now hidden, the top bar on Chrome still causes a gap on the bottom and depending on how the user scrolls it can hide the 'about' caption on the bottom image.
+When scrolling, the bottom of the page appears to be above the text, but if you scroll again it shows the text.
+This is very non-intuitive for the user.
+- This issue doesn't appear through the Chrome Dev Tools, only on a real device.

+#### 28/06/2021 - Footer appears half way up 404.html page (UNFIXED)
+- When you attempt to access a page that isn't actually a part of the website, the 404 page should be thrown up.
+- When accessing the 404.html page through typing in an incorrect URL, the footer is half way up the page.
+- To see how I could go about fixing this, I have temporarily added in-line CSS. ` style="position:fixed;bottom:0;"`
+- As the 404 page does not work through Gitpod, I will have to push the code to Github and wait for Github Pages to update itself to see.

 ### Testing Responsiveness
 <table>